nyc-crh/site/content/gallery/nyc-schools-what-they-cost.md

 closeRdLink:
 eventname: >
  *The New York Times* publishes a feature article about the complex NYC school system.
 The city struggled to accommodate all students as enrollment increased in part because of compulsory education laws and bans on child labor.
-caption: This article describes various types of classes and categories of children and adults being educated in the New York City public school system.
+caption: This article described various types of classes and categories of children and adults being educated in the New York City public school system.
 Photographs show boys working in a woodshop, boys exercising on a covered rooftop, and the outside of a school building.
 archive_source: "*The New York Times*"
 source_link: https://www.nytimes.com/1908/09/13/archives/new-york-citys-schools-and-what-they-cost-the-greatest-system-in.html
 copyright: Public domain